 - 1. Name of organization

 - 2. Name of faculty sponsor(s)

 - 3. List of current officers

 - 4. Statement of purpose

 - 5. Copy of constitution, charter, or by-laws, as applicable

-- 6. Letter verifying receipt of registration materials by the Dean of Student Services and Institutional Advancement.
+- 6. Letter verifying receipt of registration materials by the Vice President for Student Affairs and Institutional Advancement.